noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /Network-Based Attacks /Network-Based Attacks.md

 We could also specify multiple ports.
 But, in this case, we are only interested in SMB service.

-Command:

-proxychains nmap demo1.ine.local -sT -Pn -sV -p 445
+`proxychains nmap demo1.ine.local -sT -Pn -sV -p 445`

-demo1.ine.local
-: The pivot machine
+demo1.ine.local : The pivot machine

 -sT : TCP connect scan